882 Naval Air Squadron: Service

 On 15 July 1944, Searcher left for the Mediterranean with 882 Squadron aboard, and from 15 August took part in Operation Dragoon, the Allied invasion of Southern France.
 882's Wildcats flew 167 sorties during Dragoon, with three aircraft missing and one ditched due to engine failure.
 In September that year, Searcher took part in Operation Outing, an offensive by the Royal Navy against German forces in the Aegean Sea, with 882 Squadron flying Combat Air Patrol over the allied fleet, as well as armed reconnaissance missions over Crete and bombing a German radar station.
 Searcher returned to British waters in October, with 882 Squadron disembarking for training and re-equipment with Wildcat VI aircraft at RNAS Ballyhalbert and RAF Long Kesh, Northern Ireland while Searcher was refitted at a shipyard on the River Clyde.
 The squadron returned to Searcher in February 1945, and continued to be employed in operations off Norway, taking part in Operation Judgement, a strike by aircraft from Searcher, HMS Trumpeter and Queen attacked a German U-boat base at Kilbotn, Norway on 4 May 1945, the last combat operation by the Home Fleet.

 The squadron left for the Far East in June 1945 aboard Searcher, but had only reached Ceylon when the war against Japan ended on 15 August.
 The squadron disbanded when Searcher arrived back at Britain on 9 October 1945.

+Aircraft operated

+The squadron has operated a number of different aircraft types, including: